hax/hax.github.com/2023/slice/slide.md

 ```

 Problem: Clarity and consistency of the semantics of parameters
-Solution: a[i:j] uses square brackets, so it’s clear that it’s about
+Solution: a[i:j] uses square brackets, so clear it’s about index
-indexes, and the colon suggests a symmetry on both sides (both indexes)
+and the colon suggests a symmetry on both sides (both indexes)

 Problem: Negative index, `-1`, `-0` issues
 Solution: `a[^i]`, `a[i:^j]` follow `a[i]`